Making an Offer

 The list price is how much a house is advertised for.
 It is usually only an estimate of what a seller would like to get for the property.
 To judge whether the list price is a fair one, be sure to consult comparable sales prices in the area.

 The sales price is the amount a property actually sells for.
-It may be the same as the listing price depending on how accurately the property was originally priced and on market conditions.
+It may be the same as the listing price depending on how accurately the original price of the property is and on market conditions.
 If you are a seller, you may need to adjust the listing price if there have been no offers within the first few months of the property’s listing period.

 The appraisal value is a certified appraiser’s estimate of the worth of a property.
 It is based on comparable sales, the condition of the property and numerous other factors.